Exporting data¶

 company

-If you do not provide the --type
+If you don't provide the --type

 option, the command asks you to select a type of data.